Insert or Update pattern for Sql Server

 commit tran

 This does not solve the problem.
 Primary key violations keep on happening.
 The reason for this is that the default isolation level for transactions is “read committed”, meaning that you are allowed to read all committed transactions.
-However your reads are not repeatable.
+But new transactions may get committed between the first and second statement.

 So, after you read up about transaction isolations levels you may decide to fix up the code and put it in a serializable transaction: